lsspkk/omarasti/omarasti/doc/add_visibility.md

 #### Changes:
 - Same default visibility logic when returning track lists
-- Last marker always gets 100m visibility
-- Other markers default to 50m if not set
+- Default to 50m if not set

 ---